I've been working on Elo model improvements, off and on, for the entire offseason. I'm excited to share some improvements.

 A better way to apply Elo to the NFL is to consider an NFL game analogous to a series of chess games, perhaps like a multi-game chess match.
 Over a series of chess games there will be some strategy adjustment but the individual games will be largely independent.
 Similarly, an NFL game is comprised of largely independent drives.
 In order to increase the likelihood of winning the game, NFL offenses generally attempt to score on every drive.
 There are exceptions to this, such as drives where the score is already lopsided or where a team attempts to run out the clock rather than score, but for the most part each drive is somewhat independent: the offense is trying to score, and the defense is trying to prevent a score.

 If we use the drives analogy, the cumulative result of the 10+ drives per game per team is the margin of victory.
-Where a "won" drive can be a score on offense, preventing a score on defense, pinning the opponent back with a good punt, or running out the clock successfully, a team that "wins" more drives than its opponent will likely win and likely end up with a larger margin of victory.
+Where a "won" drive can be a score on offense, preventing a score on defense, pinning the opponent back with a good punt, or running out the clock successfully, a team that "wins" more drives than its opponent will likely win and will likely end up with a larger margin of victory.

 In continuing this analogy, in place of computing an expected winning percentage over a series of chess games, for an NFL game we can compute an expected margin of victory (or margin of defeat) for each team.
 Following the NFL game both teams' Elo ratings are updated based on their actual-vs-expected margin of victory.
 There are two common situations worth mentioning here.
 First, if the winning team wins by a smaller than expected margin, they will lose Elo rating points.
 Secondly, if a team loses but by a smaller than expected margin, they will gain Elo rating points.
 Neither of these can happen following a single chess game, but again, we are not treating an NFL game like a single chess game.
 After a series of games in a multi-game match or tournament, chess players can also, for example, win a match with a lower than expected winning percentage and lose Elo rating points.